nestauk/asf_public_discourse_home_decarbonisation/asf_public_discourse_home_decarbonisation/pipeline/sentiment/README.md

 - [optional] `END_DATE` is the analysis end date in the format YYYY-MM-DD.
 Defaults to None (i.e. all data)
 - [optional] `RELEVANT_CLUSTERS` is the clusters to keep e.g. "1,2,10"
 - [optional] `IRRELEVANT_CLUSTERS` is the clusters to remove e.g. "1,2,10"
+- [optional] add --test to run in test mode

 ## 🔌 Sentiment for different technologies, `sentence_sentiment_technologies.py`